Whale charts - Visualising customer profitability

 In my little toy simulation I note that the first 20 most profitable customers would have generated more profit than the revenue of all customers.
 Indeed, profitability could have been 37% higher if it wasn’t for loss making customers.

 So, what shall I do?
-Manage my customers, know who I should reward and keep and whose loss wouldn’t hurt at all.
+Manage my customers, know who I should reward and keep and who I can afford to lose.
 More customers are not the answer.
 I need more customers who return less.